trilinos/Trilinos/cmake/std/atdm/README.md

-The name of the new custom system name is taken from the last directory name `<custom-system-name>` and the files in that directory are read and treated like any of the offically defined system configurations.
+The name of the new custom system name is taken from the last directory name `<custom-system-name>` and the files in that directory are read and treated like any of the officially defined system configurations.
 Also, if the name of an officially supported system is present in `<build-name>`, it will be ignored.